dnjackson/por/README.md

-# Essence of Software
+# Portraits of Resilience

-This is the website for the book Essence of Software.
+This is the website for the book Portraits of Resilience.